wpilibsuite/allwpilib/design-docs/telemetry.md

 wpi::Telemetry::Log("cameraFrame", packet, "image/jpeg");
 ```

 For arrays of custom objects, the most natural path is usually a `std::span<const T>` where `T` is struct-serializable.
+Struct arrays are encoded as raw bytes after schema registration.
+Spans of string-formattable element types can fall back to string arrays; unsupported element types fail at compile time.

 ```cpp
 std::array<wpi::Pose2d, 2> poses{startPose, goalPose};